DinukaEk/task-manager-cli-Hacktoberfest-2025/README.md

 3. List completed tasks - View only completed tasks
 4. List pending tasks - View only pending/incomplete tasks
 5. Mark a task as complete
+6. Edit a task - Update task title and/or priority
-6. Delete a task
+7. Delete a task
-7. Exit
+8. Exit

+Editing Tasks

+- When editing, you can update the title, priority, or both
+- Press Enter to keep the current value unchanged
+- Invalid inputs are rejected with helpful error messages

 Filtering Options